Less is More

 I couldn't even bring myself to read them.
 Because deep down, I wasn't that person.
 I was just performing her.

-That's what clutter does.
-It holds you hostage to a version of yourself that isn't real.
 Your desk, your closet, your bathroom counter — all of it is a mirror.
 Look at what you're keeping and ask yourself: does this reflect who I actually am, or who I think I should be?

 That's how starved we are for space.
 And that starvation is costing us everything — our clarity, our creativity, our ability to know what we actually want.